-In order to prevent excessive voltage drop in the network cable, any node that draws power from the network cable should not be located any further than 6m (20') of network cable length from a power
+In order to prevent excessive voltage drop in the network cable, any node that draws power from the network cable should not be located any further than 6m (20') of network cable length from a power supply point with sufficient capacity to power all the nodes located within that section of the network cable.
+In no case shall the total current flowing in any section of the network cable be allowed to 160 exceed 1A.
+The specified maximum supply from any one connector of 500mA is meant to ensure this even in the presence of stub cables forming a T connection.

-- 160 supply point with sufficient capacity to power all the nodes located within that section of the network cable.
-In no case shall the total current flowing in any section of the network cable be allowed to exceed 1A.
-The specified maximum supply from any one connector of 500mA is meant to ensure this even in the presence of stub cables forming a T connection. - The requirement that "If the node does not provide power on pin 8 on all connectors, pin 8 on all connectors shall be connected in parallel" is intended to allow a power-providing node to either have power supplied in parallel to all connectors, or via separate supplies to each connector.
-For example, a node could have a 500mA supply on a common conductor between two CAN connectors, or two 500mA supplies separately connected to two CAN connectors.
-A power-providing node is required to provide power to all connectors to reduce user confusion. - 170 Nodes must be marked with their capacity to supply current and/or their current requirements in order to make the power calculation simple and reliable: Just add up the numbers on the labels.
-The requirement that the label is always present, even when zero, is to reduce user frustration when they can't find a label.
+The requirement that "If the node does not provide power on pin 8 on all connectors, pin 8 on all connectors shall be connected in parallel" is intended to allow a power-providing node to either have power supplied in parallel to all connectors, or via separate supplies to each connector.
+For example, a 165 node could have a 500mA supply on a common conductor between two CAN connectors, or two 500mA supplies separately connected to two CAN connectors.
+A power-providing node is required to provide power to all connectors to reduce user confusion.

+Nodes must be marked with their capacity to supply current and/or their current requirements in order to make the power calculation simple and reliable: Just add up the numbers on the labels.
+The 170 requirement that the label is always present, even when zero, is to reduce user frustration when they can't find a label.
 Simple icons may be used, such as:

 Power can be injected into the cable by simple "mid-span injector" devices, essentially just two RJ45 connectors and a 2.1mm jack for a wall-wart.
 It is not required that power comes from a full node implementation.
+175

 The wiring system is likely to result in power-supplying nodes being connected to each other.
 This is covered by the "shall withstand" voltage requirement: power supply boards must be able to be connected to each other, even if their output voltages are not exactly the same.
-One way to implement this is an isolating diade on the DWP.
-POS subtrut.
-The alogen the supply subtrut are to the 12V.
+One way to implement this is an isolating diode on the PWR POS output.
+The closer the supply outputs are to the 12V

-180 this is an isolating diode on the PWR_POS output.
-The closer the supply outputs are to the 12V nominal value, the better this will work.
+180 nominal value, the better this will work.